HD 3346: Variability

-V428 Andromedae is the variable star designation for HD 3346.
+In 1982, HD 3346 was listed as a suspected variable star (NSV 15135) in Pavel Nikolaevich Kholopov's catalog of suspected variable stars.
+Gregory W. Henry et al. confirmed that the star is variable in year 2000.
+It was given its variable star designation, V428 Andromedae, in 2003.

 It is a short-period semi-regular variable (type SRS), also called an ultra-small-amplitude pulsating red giant.
 It has an amplitude of only 0.065 magnitudes.
 The main pulsation period is 11.5 days, but other periods of 11, 15, and 22 days have been detected.

-Possible planetary system

-In 1996 it was announced that the variations in radial velocity of this star were larger than expected.
-A planetary system was proposed to explain this variation.